Obedience with Honor.

 …….Let them talk.
 They sometimes need someone with whom to talk.
 When people are deeply hurting, they do NOT need advise or someone “throwing scripture at them”.
 They need a person to sit, listen and maybe weep with them.
 Deep, deep grief cannot handle “lots of advice” or accusations of what they did wrong or needed to do, or need now to do.
 Job had friends like that and God reprimanded them for their actions.
 They did not help Job when they did that.

 …….Pray when you are in the presence of a deeply grieving person.
 Ask the Lord to guide you in what to do.
-When they are deeply grieving, their need will be different than when they have walked a while in their sorrow and grief.
+When their grief is new to them, and they are deeply grieving, their need will be different than when they have walked a while in their sorrow and grief.
 After the Lord has ministered to them in their soul and spirit, they will be more open and able to think through Biblical council, and even suggestions for help.
 Praying with them at this time may be a tremendous help to them.

 …….People say, “Give it time” or “It just takes time”.
 It is not really time that ministers; it is Christ and His Word that makes the difference.
 It is the strength and comfort that a loving, caring, omnipotent, sovereign God can give over time, that brings the healing.
 It is what those who are grieving do in that time that makes the difference between resolving the grief, or going on for a long period of time with unresolved grief.
 Christ is the only one that can fill and fulfill the need of the heart.
 He is the only one that can meet the need of the heart, because He is the only one that truly knows the deep wound of the heart and soul that this person is experiencing.
 Christ’s compassion shown through us at this time is so crucial.
 Seek to be the comforter (“parakletos”….consoler-advocate ) that comes alongside them and walks with them.